-This policy (and its procedures) applies to students enrolled in, and applicants for, the USPPs delivered on behalf of the University of Sydney by Navitas Australia Pty Limited (CRICOS Provider Code: 01682E) trading as Taylors College Sydney (the College), and to staff of the College.
+This policy and its procedures apply to students enrolled in an English Language Intensive Courses for Overseas Students (ELICOS) course delivered by Navitas Australia Pty Limited (CRICOS Provider Code: 01682E) trading as Taylors College Sydney (the College), and to staff and affiliates of the College.
 It outlines the admissions and selection process for prospective student enrolments.